wpsocio/wptelegram-login/README.txt

 7. User List Table (for admin)

 == Changelog ==

+= 1.5.0 =
+* Removed the CMB2 dependency
+* Migrated to React for settings page

 = 1.4.1 =
 * Fixed the PHP warning on the settings page